shtouff/vtalos/README.md

  - 3 controlplane
  - 1 worker

-All those VMs are using virtualbox, configured to have their 1st NIC bridged on the host network, with the parameter `promiscuous=all`.
+All those VMs are using virtualbox, configured to have their 1st NIC bridged on the host network, with the parameter `promiscuous=Allow All`.

 They use PXE.

 The endpoint (which will be used to talk to the API server) will be an highly available IP, shared between controlplane nodes using a L2 technique.

+Finally, we will use `cilium` as CNI, with kube-proxy replacement mode, with `hubble` enabled (obersvability, service-mesh) and with L2 (arp) and L3 (bgp) announcement capabilities.

 # Generate secrets